Tarascon: Culture

 A mythological monster, the Tarasque, is said to have lived there at the beginning of the 1st century.
 It was purportedly tamed by Martha in 48 AD.
-See Tarasque for details.

 The novel Tartarin de Tarascon (1872) and its two sequels Tartarin sur les Alpes (1885) and Port-Tarascon (1890), by Alphonse Daudet, were set here.
-Since 1985, there has been a small museum in the town, dedicated to the fictional character Tartarin.
+From 1985 to 2008, there was a small museum in the town, dedicated to the fictional character Tartarin.

 A festival is held every year on the last Sunday of June to remember Tartarin and the Tarasque.

 Private museum Souleiado.
 Opened in 1988 in the 17th century hôtel d'Ayminy.

 Administration

 Economy

 In 2008, the median household income tax was €13,986, placing in Tarascon 29,178th among the 31,604 communes with more than 50 households in France.

 Olive oil from the Valley of Baux-de-Provence is a protected designation of origin (AOC) from an order made by the INAO, the 27 August 1997.
 The varieties of olives that fall within this order are the Béruguette, Grossane and verdale Bouches-du-Rhône.
 It also produces crushed olives and black olives included in the order of the INAO.
 The varieties of olives crushed are salonenque and Béruguette.
 For black olives the only variety accepted is Grossane.

 Apart from agriculture, the industry most easily identifiable around the Alpilles is tourism.
 Even the wine and olive oil producers take into account the development of tourism and increasingly offer tasting services.
 There are three main types of tourism in the Alpilles.
 First, the historical and cultural tourism that relies on a rich historical heritage (Les Baux-de-Provence, Glanum, etc..) or festivals.
 Second, the relaxation tourism resulting in a significant expansion of B&Bs, hotels and rented properties.
 Finally, the green tourism that benefits from the many hiking trails and protected framework offered by the massif and its surroundings.